 Autumn term 2018 – 10 lectures starting 2 October 2018

-Britain ∩ Europe: Encounters in Art part I, 7th – 17th century
+Britain ∩ Europe – Encounters in Art part I: early middle ages to the 17th century

 In this first part of our series, we shall investigate the strong transnational connections fostered by patronage, particularly by the cultural exchanges sponsored by monastic orders such as the Benedictines who closely connected the Christian world by a dense network of pilgrimage routes and religious sites.